TeamUlysses/ulx/ulx/ulx_readme.txt

 	* [ADD] %curmap% and %steamid% variables in "ulx showMotd" URL for custom-served MOTDs (Thanks, Mors-Quaedam).
 	* [FIX] "#" (Pound signs) removing content in ulx asay (Thanks bener180).
 	* [FIX] Reserved slot mode 3 not kicking the shortest connected player as it is supposed to (Thanks monkstick).
+	* [FIX] XGUI: Added checks to prevent admins from being able to edit ban information past their restrictions (Thanks Zaph).
 	* [FIX] XGUI: Infobar text no longer displaying.
 	* [FIX] XGUI: Error caused when closing the fban window after the targeted player has left the server (Thanks nathan736).
 	* [FIX] XGUI: Issues with handling min / max number restrictions.